-We have restricted this paper only to edge provisioning because most of the complexities lie at the boundaries of the network and is the main driving force for overall provisioning.
-Section 2 describes the model for provisioning, and in Section 3 various algorithms with examples and analyses have been presented to provision and allocate resources dynamically at the edges.
-Fairness issues while allocating resources to connections of various VPN groups have also been addressed in this Section.
-A prototype BB performing the required provisioning and connection admission is described in Section 4.
+We have restricted this paper only to edge provisioning because most of the complexities lie at the boundaries of the network and work as the main driving force for overall provisioning.
+Section 2 describes the model for provisioning and in section 3 various algorithms with examples and analyses have been presented to provision and allocate resources dynamically at the edges.
+Fairness issues while allocating resources to connections of the various VPN groups have been addressed in section 3.4.
+A prototype BB performing the required provisioning and connection admission is described in section 4.
 Section 5 concludes the paper with a summary of our contributions.

-2. PROVISIONING REQUIREMENTS FOR VPN-DiffServ NETWORKS: A MODEL
+2 Provisioning Requirements for VPN-DiffServ Networks: A Model

-Provisioning in DiffServ Networks does not only mean determination and allocation of resources necessary at various points in the network, but also includes modification of the existing resources to be shared dynamically among various VPN classes (i.e., groups).
+Provisioning in DiffServ Networks does not only mean determination and allocation of resources necessary at various points in the network, but also includes modification of the existing resources to be shared dynamically among various VPN classes (i.e. groups).
 Both quantitative, as is the case with VPNs, and qualitative traffic (some assured service) are required to be provisioned at the network boundaries and in the network interior.

 Determination of resources required at each node for quantitative traffic needs the estimation of the traffic volume that will traverse each network node.
-While an ISP naturally knows from the SLA the amount of quantitative VPN traffic that will enter the transit network through a specific edge node, this volume cannot be estimated with exact accuracy at various interior nodes being traversed by VPN connections, if we do not know the path of such connections [14].
+While an ISP naturally knows from the SLA the amount of quantitative VPN traffic that will enter the transit network through a specific edge node, this volume cannot be estimated with exact accuracy at various interior nodes being traversed by VPN connections, if we do not know the path of such connections [2].
 However, if the routing topology is known, this figure can almost be accurately estimated.
-If the default path does not meet the requirements of an incoming connection, alternate and various QoS routings [15, 16] can also be used to find a suitable path and enforced by MPLS techniques [17].
+If the default path does not meet the requirements of an incoming connection, alternate and various QoS routings [10], [8] can be used to find a suitable path and enforced by MPLS techniques [12].

-2.1.
-The Role of Bandwidth Broker for Automated Provisioning
+2.1 The Role of BB for Automated Provisioning

-Based on the basic needs of provisioning a VPN-DiffServ network to support quantitative services, we consider the provisioning as a two layered model-the top layer responsible for edge provisioning and driving the bottom layer which is in charge of interior provisioning (Fig. 2).
-As we seek to provide a system where VPN services are available on demand, we find that the BBs [11, 12] are the right choice, because they are not only capable of performing dynamic end-to-end admission control to set up a leased line like VPN by maintaining the topology as well as policies and the states of all nodes in the network, but are also capable of managing and provisioning network resources of a separately administered DiffServ domain and cooperating with other similar domains.
+Based on the basic needs of provisioning a DiffServ enabled VPN network to support quantitative services we consider the provisioning as a two-layered model: the top layer responsible for edge provisioning and driving the bottom layer, which is in charge of interior provisioning (Figure 2).
+As we seek to provide a system where VPN services are available on demand, we find that BBs [19], [21] are the right choice, because they are not only capable of performing dynamic end-to-end admission control to set up a leased line like VPN by maintaining the topology as well as policies and states of all nodes in the network, but are also capable of managing and provisioning network resources of a separately administered DiffServ domain and cooperating with other similar domains.